mattx86/btc-bch-proxy/README.md

 - **highest-seen**: Remembers the maximum pool difficulty seen during the session.
 Vardiff can increase difficulty but not decrease it.
 Resets on pool switch. **Auto-adjusts:** If the pool rejects a share as "low difficulty" without having sent a difficulty update, the proxy automatically doubles the difficulty (`rejected_share_difficulty * 2`).
 This aggressive adjustment handles solo pools with per-job difficulty targets.
 - **off**: Passes through pool difficulty unchanged.

+**Difficulty Suggestion to Pool:**
+When the proxy overrides difficulty (fixed or highest-seen), it sends `mining.suggest_difficulty` to the pool with the override value.
+This attempts to restore accurate hashrate reporting on the pool side.
+Pools may honor or ignore this suggestion.

+Additionally, when miners send their own `mining.suggest_difficulty` requests:
+- **With override active**: The proxy intercepts the miner's request and sends its own override value instead
+- **With "off" or no config**: The miner's request is forwarded to the pool unchanged

 **Note:** Forcing a higher difficulty (via fixed number or highest-seen) will cause the pool to report a lower hashrate for the worker.
 This is because the pool calculates hashrate based on its own difficulty setting, not the override.
 Your actual hashrate and earnings are unaffected.

 **Use case:** Force higher difficulty for powerful miners to reduce share submission frequency and duplicate share rejections without changing pool settings.